bocajnotnef/Recipys/doc/Poultry/JerkChicken.rst

  * 1/2 teaspoon ground cloves
  * 1/2 teaspoon ground nutmeg
  * 1/2 teaspoon ground allspice
- * 1 1/2 pounds skinless, boneless chicken breast halves
+ * 1 1/2 pounds skinless, boneless chicken thighs

 Instructions
 -------------
  #.
 In a food processor or blender, combine the green onions, onion, jalapeno pepper, soy sauce, vinegar, vegetable oil, brown sugar, thyme, cloves, nutmeg and allspice.
 Mix for about 15 seconds.
  #.
 Place the chicken in a medium bowl, and coat with the marinade.
 Refrigerate for 4 to 6 hours, or overnight.
  #.
-Preheat grill for high heat.
+Preheat grill for high heat (can also use cast iron).
  #.
 Lightly oil grill grate.
 Cook chicken on the prepared grill 6 to 8 minutes, until juices run clear.
+ #.
+If cooking in cast iron, flip chicken when edges turn white, add a couple tbsps of water and cover, cooking until inside reads 165 degrees (approx. 10mins)

 Serves: Original recipe yields 4 servings

 Notes
 -----
  * Can be marinaded longer for more flavor
- *
+ * Use chicken thighs, they are better (recipe has been updated to reflect this)

 Additional Links
 ----------------